Noam Pikelny: Awards

 Pikelny was the recipient of the 2010 Steve Martin Prize for Excellence in Banjo and Bluegrass.
 On November 5, 2010, he appeared on Late Show with David Letterman playing a comedic version of "Dueling Banjos" alongside Martin, and he later performed with Martin and Punch Brothers.
 Pikelny's 2011 album Beat the Devil and Carry a Rail was nominated for Best Bluegrass Album in the 2013 Grammy Awards.

 In 2014 at the International Bluegrass Music Awards he was named banjo player of the year by the International Bluegrass Music Association; he received it again in 2017.
 He also received the album of the year award for Noam Pikelny Plays Kenny Baker Plays Bill Monroe - the same album that would be nominated for "Best Bluegrass Album" at the Grammy Awards in 2015.

 In 2019 Punch Brothers won a Grammy Award for Best Folk Album for their album All Ashore.

+In 2025, Pikelny was inducted into the American Banjo Museum Hall of Fame under the Five-String Performance category.